Museum-Rietberg/Word-to-Excel-with-HTML-conversion/README.md

-# noCMS-Text-workaround
+# Word to Excel with HTML conversion
-Text to Table conversion for lack of an appropriate (headless) CMS
+A workaround Text to Table conversion for lack of an appropriate (headless) CMS

 ## Scripts Overview